websiteinspiration/bugsplat.rb/entries/2014-08-13-know-how-to-roll-your-ssl-certificates.md

 ## Schedule

 This is easy.
-Just make an entry in your calendar for every month that says "Check SSL certificates".
+Just make a monthly recurring entry in your calendar that says "Check SSL certificates".
 When that calendar entry comes up, go to your website and check your certificate by clicking on the lock icon.
 The things you're checking for:

 1. Is the lock icon still showing up how it should?
 If you have an EV certificate you should see your company name in the title bar.
 If you have a normal certificate you'll see either a green lock in Firefox or Chrome or a grey "https" in Safari.